Please use this page to search the most frequently asked questions about the Office of Clinical and Experiential Learning.

 What are competition teams?

 New York Law School now offers three skills competition team programs, each of which is organized by students with the close involvement of faculty advisors.
 The NYLS Dispute Resolution Team members represent the school in local, regional and national competitions in such skills as client interviewing and counseling, negotiation, mediation and arbitration.
 The Moot Court Association, a part of NYLS for many years, focuses on well-honed appellate oral advocacy and brief-writing, and takes part in a variety of competitions in different fields of law elsewhere in the country as well as hosting a competition here at NYLS.
-Our newest competition group, the NYLS Trial Competition Team, has now sponsored its second in-house trial advocacy competition for upper-level students and its first in-house closing argument competition for first-year students.
-The Team also competes in the American Association for Justice Student Trial Advocacy Competition and is looking forward to building a program that will enable more students to participate in inter-school competitions.
+Our newest competition group, the NYLS Trial Competition Team, sponsors in-house trial advocacy and closing argument competitions.
+The team also has competed in the American Association for Justice Student Trial Advocacy Competition and the Queens County District Attorney’s Mock Trial Competition and is looking forward to expanding its participation in inter-school competitions.

 What are the upper-level writing courses?